-F. Priority four: Child care assistance for families whose income is above 100% of the federal poverty level but at or below 200% of the federal poverty level, adjusted annually in accordance with federal guidelines.
-These families are certified for a [six] 12-month block of time subject to the availability of funds and renewable subject to the availability of funds.
-Exceptions to the [six] 12-month certification period are included in 8.15.2.[42]
-11 NMAC.
-The department reserves the right to expand the eligibility requirement up to 200% of the federal poverty level based on budget availability.
+F. Priority four: Child care assistance for families whose income is above one hundred percent of the federal poverty level but at or below two hundred percent of the federal poverty level, adjusted annually in accordance with federal guidelines.
+These families are certified for a 12 month block of time subject to the availability of funds and renewable subject to the availability of funds.
+Exceptions to the 12 month certification period are included in 8.15.2.11 NMAC.
+The department reserves the right to expand the eligibility requirement up to two hundred percent of the federal poverty level based on budget availability.
 Families in any priority may be transferred to priority four if budget availability permits.
 If the number of eligible clients in this priority exceeds budget availability, the department may maintain a waiting list.
-The department prioritizes child care services within priority four for children with special needs or disability, teen parents and homeless families.
+The department prioritizes child care services within priority four for children with special needs, disabilities, teen parents and homeless families.

-G. CPS Child protective services (CPS) child care: [In addition to these priorities, t]The department pays for child protective services CPS child care (CPS) as determined by the protective services of the department.
+G. Child protective services (CPS) child care: The department pays for CPS child care as determined by the protective services of the department.
 Income requirements and copayments are waived for clients in this priority.

 H. At-risk child care: In addition to these priorities, the department pays for at-risk protective services child care as approved by the department.
 Child care benefits are provided for a minimum of six months to support the family.
 Income requirements and copayments are waived for clients in this priority.
-[8.15.2.9 NMAC - Rp, 8.15.2.9 NMAC, 02/14/05; A, 09/15/05; A, 06/30/10]
+[8.15.2.9 NMAC - Rp, 8.15.2.9 NMAC, 10/1/16]